-Indicator Report - Obesity Among Adults
+Health Indicator Report of Obesity Among Adults

-Why Is This Important?Adults who are obese are at increased risk of morbidity from hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.
-Obesity is the second leading cause of preventable death in the United States.
+Adults who are obese are at increased risk of morbidity from hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.
+Together, overweight and obesity make up the second leading cause of preventable death in the United States [U.S. Department of Health and Human Services.
+Overweight and obesity: a major public health issue.
+Prevention Report 2001;16].
 Only smoking may exceed obesity in contributing to total U.S. mortality rates.

-Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health
+Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

-DefinitionPercentage of respondents aged 18 years and older who have a body mass index (BMI) greater than or equal to 30.0 kg/m2 calculated from self-reported weight and height.
+DefinitionPercentage of respondents aged 18 years and older who have a body mass index (BMI) greater than or equal to 30.0 kg/m^2^ calculated from self-reported weight and height.

-Page Content Updated On 11/21/2013, Published on 11/22/2013
+Page Content Updated On 11/01/2017, Published on 11/28/2017